lilianricaud/patterns/permaculture/permaculture_patterns_draft.md

 Diversity As a general rule, as sustainable systems mature they become increasingly diverse in both space and time.
 What is important is the complexity of the functional relationships that exist between elements not the number of elements.

 ### BIOLOGICAL RESOURCES

 Maximize use of biological resources

 Biological Resources We know living things reproduce and build up their availability over time, assisted by their interaction with other compatible elements.
 Use and reserve biological intelligence.

+### GUILDS

+Use STACKING to generate beneficial plant association /

 ### ONE CALORIE IN / ONE CALORIE OUT